m-murad/compressor-head/doc/SETUP.md

 $ unzip google_appengine_1.9.64.zip
 $ export PATH=$PATH:/root/comp_head_local/google_appengine/
 ```

+That's it!
+Move on to the next steps to run the program.

 ## <a id="ins_py"></a>Installing Python
 After installing the GAE, install [Python *2.7*](https://www.python.org) (if not installed).